christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 *   Jews: "life should be endowed with material worth."
 Jews do not believe in an afterlife and believe in achieving riches and pleasure in this life.
 Christians believe in asceticism and that they will be rewarded in the afterlife.
 *   Jews: the Torah contains over 100 mitzvot concerning business and money-making.
 Christians: "usury" and money lending is one of the worst sins.
 *   Jews: master race/"God's chosen people", outbreeding or conversion is forbidden.
 Christians: Universalist/"all are one in Jesus", "love thy brother".
 Having "pride" is one of the worst sins.
 *   Jews: multiple mitzvots that command them to be fruitful and have as many kids as possible.
-Christians: the bible preaches celibacy \[too many verses to quote, so go here: link\] and antinatalism (Ecclesiastes 4:3, Job 3:16, Matthew 26:24), and moreover, "jesus" even says that men should castrate themselves to gain entry into the kingdom of heaven!
+Christians: the bible preaches celibacy \[too many verses to quote, so go here: link\], antinatalism (Ecclesiastes 4:3, Job 3:16, Matthew 26:24), sex is a sin and virginity is exhaulted, and moreover, "jesus" even says that men should castrate themselves to gain entry into the kingdom of heaven!
 (Matthew 19:11-12 \[link\])
 *   The “New Testament” was built on Judaism, which unconsciously ties Christians to Jewish masters.
 *   Judaism is tribal.
 Christianity is universal.
 *   Judaism is an ethnocentric religion that does not accept converts.
 Christians actively seek converts of all races because Christian Universalism considers everyone equal.
 *   The Old Testament is filled with hatred, violence, killing, and war.
 The New Testament is filled with love, unconditional tolerance, and anti-rebellion: "for all who draw the sword will die by the sword".
 *   Jews loath Christians, but Christians believe that Jews are "God's chosen" and they exist to serve Israel.

-Chapter 5.
+Chapter 6.
 Conclusion

 In conclusion, it took 2000 years of domestication to reach the point where Europeans would sacrifice their nations and the future of their children on the altar of equality, but the seeds for this was inculcated through this system. \
    &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;It is horrifying to think of the scale that this psyop grew to, how this system became institutionalized, how it changed the evolutionary group strategy of billions of people, how it created hell on earth for the entire planet for centuries, and how it is the system that is responsible for the needless destruction of billions of people.